StylianosNikopoulos/ForumWeb-.NET/README.md

 **HOW TO NAVIGATE

-1)First create a new account on (Register)
+1)First create a new account (Register)

 Now you can create a new question or you can answer at the questions of other users

-2)If you want have access like administrator login with (Email:ste@gmail.com Password:Ynmk12345@)
+2)If you want to have access like administrator login with (Email:ste@gmail.com Password:Ynmk12345@)

 Now you can delete users, questions and also you can create a new question or you can answer at the questions of other users